guacsec/guac/CONTRIBUTING.md

 - Ingestion: ingest software security metadata.
 Needs to write parsers for documents, maintain ingestion logic, write new collectors, etc.
-- GraphQL: define the GraphQL interface used between ingestion pipeline and backend, and between backend and GUAC-based applications and front-ends.
+- API: define the GraphQL/REST interface used between ingestion pipeline and backend, and between backend and GUAC-based applications and front-ends.
 - Backends: define efficient code to interface with database backends (Neo4j, etc.).